 Casa Santo Domingo Hotel is not just a 5 stars hotel.
-It is also a cultural center; refuge of artists and intellectuals whose creations enrich daily life in Antigua Guatemala.
+It is also a cultural centre; refuge of artists and intellectuals whose creations enrich daily life in Antigua Guatemala.
 The galas, recitals, art exhibitions, opera and zarzuela festivals with national and foreign soloists are memorable.
-Its archeological and colonial art museums are exemplary and both are surprising in their rich collections and novel museum design.
+Its archaeological and colonial art museums are exemplary and both are surprising in their rich collections and novel museum design.

 All the design and integration works have been directed by Amerigo Giracca.